 If you are looking for a quality violin pickup and are willing to spend a little more, this is a good option for you.
 While it is not the most expensive pickup on this list, it is also not the cheapest.
 This product is a good investment piece that will produce quality sound and will also look better than most other models, making it a great option for users who will use this product for performances.

-There you have it!
+There you have it.
 Each pickup on this list will produce great sound that stays as true to the original acoustic sound of your violin as possible.
+The Band by Headway will surpass any of them if you can afford it.
+That said, you will no doubt be satisfied with any of the above reviewed pickups.
+These are our top choices, after all.

-Depending on how frequently and for what purpose you use your violin, you should be able to easily determine which model to select.
-If you are a professional player, consider the Fishman, Barcus Berry, or Kremona.
+Depending on how frequently and for what purposes you use your violin, you should be able to easily determine which model to select.
+If you are a professional player, consider the The Band, Fishman, Barcus Berry, or Kremona.
 For intro users or those who only play as a hobby, the Leegoal and Andoer models will serve you very well.